peridio/docs/src/docs/cli.md

 `-o`, `--organization-name <organization-name>`, `$PERIDIO_ORGANIZATION_NAME`

-If applicable, the organization against which Peridio Admin API requests will be executed.
+If applicable, the case-sensitive name of the organization against which Peridio Admin API requests will be executed.

 Can be provided via configuration files.